schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 toc: true

 ---
-When coding and making changes, it is important to keep a history of changes that you can refer to whenever an unexpected breaking change is introduced that needs to be rolled back.
+When you're working with code, it is important to keep a history of changes that you can refer to whenever an unexpected breaking change is introduced that needs to be rolled back.
 This also applies to SQL where changes to Stored Procedures, Views, and other objects in the database can result in unintended side effects down the road.
 If we can place our SQL objects into git, then we can keep track of change history, approve changes to our production environment, and run tests to ensure the changes will not immediately break our workflows.

 In my case, it made sense to create a repository in Azure DevOps that would hold my SQL objects.
-I didn't want to have to remind myself each time I made a change to a Stored Procedure that I also needed to make the change in the repo to store it, so I decided I would test my changes and then commit them to my repository where pipelines would pick up the changes and deploy them into production.
+I didn't want to have to remind myself each time I made a change to a Stored Procedure that Wealso needed to make the change in the repo to store it, so I decided I would test my changes and then commit them to my repository where pipelines would pick up the changes and deploy them into production.
 Using Azure DevOps pipelines, self hosted agents, and group managed service accounts (gMSA) this was a painless process.

 ## Create Group Managed Service Account
 To start we want to create a [Group Managed Service Account (gMSA)](https://learn.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts) that will be used to run the Azure Agent.
 This account will have just the permissions it needs in order to run the deployment, including creating and/or altering the tables and views in the database schema in production.

-You will want to have a group containing the hosts (computers) that you would like to access this gMSA.
+You'll want to create a group of computer objects that will utilize this gMSA.

 ![Server Group Screenshot](/assets/images/ServerGroupScreenshot.png)